Skip to content

 There is beauty in acceptance.

-Interval is about understanding where we’re going, and destination is the road we’re planning to take but still don’t have road signs.
-Interval comes first because we have to make road signs to reach a destination.
+Interval is about understanding where we’re going, and destination is the road we’re planning to take but still don’t have defined traffic signs.
+Interval comes first because we have to make traffic signs to reach the final destination.

 The important thing is that we don’t have to find our final destination at once, and we can avoid wasting a lot of time and worry trying to find a destination.

-If we don’t enjoy every passing moment, we move towards boredom and disinterest, and destination without inspiring and happy process leads to destination without further direction.
+If we don’t cherish every evolving and passing moment, we move towards boredom, and destination without inspiring and happy process leads to destination without further clarity and direction.

-If we focus on what is happening around us rather than what isn’t happening, our progress becomes exponential, not incremental.
+If we focus on what is happening around us rather than what isn’t happening, our progress becomes exponential, not incremental, this is a positive mindset.

 One simple example.